CodeTheCity/matchthecity/README.md

 `rake import:rebuild_all`       # Deletes all existing data and reimports all the data

+`rake import_edinburgh:leisure_classes` # Imports the Leisure classes and the venues for Edinburgh

 By default all of the Aberdeen data sets are assigned to a Region called Aberdeen.

 ### Troubleshooting